xissburg/edyn/README.md

 - Internal edge collision avoidance in triangle mesh shapes using Voronoi regions.
 - Sequential impulses constraint solver.
 - Parallel simulation using islands.
+- Proper restitution propagation using a specialized restitution solver.
 - Networked physics using a client-server model. `Edyn` performs client state application in the server-side using a playout delay buffer and does extrapolation on the client-side in a background thread.
 It generates packets containing physics state which just needs to be sent over the network and once received in the other side it must be fed into the engine.
 It handles serialization, deserialization and processing of all packets.

 # Documentation and Support